mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Some personality traits just go well with the ability to summon flames.
 You are [Hot-Tempered].
-- You aren’t wreathed in flames at all times, but you’re never entirely extinguished; even if it’s just a little smoke drifting from your hair, you are [Always On Fire].
+- You aren't wreathed in flames at all times, but you're never entirely extinguished; even if it's just a little smoke drifting from your hair, you are [Always On Fire].
-- You can induce a small flame to become huge, but you can’t create fire from nothing at all.
+- You can induce a small flame to become huge, but you can't create fire from nothing at all.
 At a minimum, [You Need a Spark].

 ### Collateral Damage Effects

 **Flaming:** You can surround yourself in flames that burn everything and everyone.
-Fires start near you, and anyone who touches you gets a mild physical consequence, or 1 physical stress if they don’t have the open slot.
+Fires start near you, and anyone who touches you gets a mild physical consequence, or 1 physical stress if they don't have the open slot.
 This effect lasts until the end of the scene, but you can end it at will.

 ## Frost Projection